 Admission Cost: Free to enter but the Cosmo Clock 21 is 800 yen ($7.29 USD).

-How to Get There: Take the metro to Minatomirai Station (みなとみらい駅) via the Minatomirai Line and walk a few minutes to Cosmo World.
+How to Get There: Take the train to Minatomirai Station (みなとみらい駅) via the Minatomirai Line and walk a few minutes to Cosmo World.
 It’s also right across from the Cup Noodles Museum.

 6. Eat and shop through Chinatown.

 Yokohama’s Chinatown (横浜中華街) is considered the largest Chinatown in Japan (the others are in Kobe and Nagasaki) with over 620 stores that have restaurants, souvenirs, shoes, and other retail shops.
 As with any visit to Chinatown, check out the various gates (there are 8 gates which you can find here) and eat Chinese food.
 Check out the festivals for seasonal events such as for Chinese New Year, Dragon Boat Festival, Mid-Autumn Festival, and more.

 Unfortunately, we missed out on seeing Chinatown as we were on a ramen quest so we’ll return back in a future visit.